 Check with clubs that you belong to, like your auto club, wholesale membership club and insurance company, for cheap or discount flights to Las Vegas.
 These organizations usually offer incentives to promote customer goodwill.
 You may be surprised at what you find!

 Finally be aware that the money you have saved by booking the cheapest flight to Las Vegas could easily be wiped out by airline fees once you get to the airport.
 Extra fees associated with air travel can really add up.
-Use this guide to see what extra fees your airline will charge.

 |Departing City||Flight Time|